 💬 Interviewing software developers

-Good news: You’ve succeeded in grabbing the candidate’s attention — it’s time to move forward to the interview.
+Good news: You’ve succeeded in grabbing the attention of a developer in your pipeline — it’s time to move forward to the interview.

-At this point, all you probably know about the candidate is what you’ve read on their profile or CV.
-Conversely, most of the candidate’s knowledge about your company is derived from a combination of your message, your website, and public reviews, which is not quite the full story.
+At this point, all you probably know about the developer you're contacting is what you’ve read on their profile or CV.
+Conversely, most of their knowledge about your company is derived from a combination of your message, your website, and public reviews, which is not quite the full story.

 We can subdivide the interview process into a few discrete phases: